 - To check effectively use a long tooth metal nit comb and conditioner – we’ve tested lots and think the LiceMeister™ comb is the best – it’s our Lice Assassins weapon of choice

 If you want a LiceMeister™ comb we sell it along with instructions on how to comb effectively.
 Arm yourself with a LiceMeister™ in our Comb to Clear Kit™ and our Comb to Clear Remover which we use in our clearing process.
-All these can be purchased from any of our clinics.
+You can purchase all these from any of our clinics.

 Head lice school policy

 Schools in the UK do not operate a ‘No-nit’ policy.
-This means that parents aren’t prevented from sending a child to school if you find head lice.
+This means that parents can still send a child to school if they find head lice.
 The responsible thing to do, however, is if you find evidence of head lice that you clear it.
 This ensures that your child or children are not contagious for others at school.
 Head lice are not the school’s responsibility but it is rather the parents.

 You will be familiar with the school nit letter, warning you that a case or cases have been found in the class.
 Heed this and check your child when you get the letter.
 It is in everyone’s interests in the class to be checking.
 This way the issue can be dealt with collectively and you support and respect each other.

 How to prevent lice at school

 The best way to prevent your child from catching head lice at school is to ensure that they wear their hair neatly tied back in a ponytail if they have long hair.
 Hair should then be plaited.
 This ensures that the hair cannot be ‘sociable’ and easily mingle with another child’s hair.
 Use clips to ensure the scraggly hairs around the face do not become loose as well.
 If boys have long hair then tie it back or bun it.